Erin’s Recipe Rundown

 The dough should be more like cookie dough than runny batter.
 I would suggest mixing the dough for 3-4 minutes first, then adding more flour if needed (just a little at a time!) to thicken it up slightly.

-• Using an oiled spatula, press the dough off the sides into a ball.
-Cover and let rise for 30 minutes.
+• Press the dough onto the pizza pan and let rise for 10 minutes.

 Tips for the Best Gluten-Free Pizza